Børøyholmen Lighthouse

-Børøyholmen Lighthouse (Børøyholmen fyrstasjon) is a lighthouse in the municipality of Hitra in Trøndelag county, Norway.
+Børøyholmen Lighthouse (Børøyholmen fyrstasjon) is a lighthouse in Hitra Municipality in Trøndelag county, Norway.
 The lighthouse is located in the Trondheimsleia in the entrance to the Kråkvågfjorden on a tiny island off the shore of the village of Hestvika.
 The light marks the channel into the Trondheimsleia between the island of Hitra and the islands of Leksa.

 The 13 m tall lighthouse is a cylindrical, concrete tower that is painted white and it had a red roof.
 The light sits at an elevation of 13.3 m above sea level and it emits a white, red, or green light (depending on direction), occulting once every six seconds.
 The light can be seen for up to 10.5 nmi.
 The site is only accessible by boat.

 History

 The original lighthouse was built in 1874 and it was closed in 1970 when the new automated lighthouse was built alongside it.
 The original lighthouse had a 8 m tall tower that was attached to a 1 1/2-story lighthouse keeper's house.
 The house was demolished in 1973, but the tower remains.